anonymouskeyboard47/iManagment_BI_ERP/README.md

 --------------------------
 - NONE.
 This component is deprecated.
 However, TRIP_API's documentation lists different ideas and unfinished work that needs to be done in the future.

+It should however be noted that error handling and security are major issues to address when using these components.
+Error handling within these components is practically inexistent.

 Disclaimer
 -----------